-A Guide to Winter Preparation for Your Home & Storage Sheds
+A Guide to Winter Preparation for Your Home and Storage Sheds

 The long, cold, wet months of winter are hard on your home and storage sheds, and with frigid temperatures and inches of snow and ice on the ground, handling outdoor tasks during the coldest months of the year is certainly not ideal.
 Prepare the interior of your home by winterizing the windows and doors, and ready your landscaping and deck to weather winter storms and encourage a bountiful growing season.
 Improve home efficiency by servicing your heating and cooling systems as well as your ventilation, and safely store tools and machinery to prevent repairing or replacing items next spring.
 Treat storage sheds and buildings as you do the main living area of your home, preventing damage to the interior and keeping items stored safe and dry.